 Annex A.3.
 WT#3 Scope

-WT#3: Study how to support and enable use of AI in 6G (e.g. AI agent, framework).
+WT#3: Study how to support and enable use of AI in 6G (e.g. AI agent, AI framework).

-NOTE 4: The term AI agent refers to the general concept of agents autonomously performing tasks on behalf of users, systems, and/or applications.
+NOTE 1: The term AI agent refers to the general concept of agents autonomously performing tasks on behalf of users, systems, and/or applications.
 As the SA1 work is still in progress, adapting the definition of AI agent from SA1 and the use of the term AI agent will be determined as part of the study.
 AI agent does not imply any specific solution.

+WT3.1: AI for 6G architecture

+The AI for the 6G architecture shall be optional.
+If AI is used, it shall be multi-vendor interoperable, reliable and sustainable.

+Study whether and how to provide an architecture for AI to fulfil the following:

+1. enable the 6G network to fulfil requests from UEs and AFs, when needed leveraging AI capabilities/technologies in the 6G CN (e.g. AI agent in AI-enabled NFs) and using 6G CN functionality available in the network:

+1.1 when the requests from the UEs and AFs include intents

+NOTE 1: An intent refers to expectations including requirements, goals, conditions, and constraints, without specifying how to achieve them.
+Intent cannot remain unspecified.
+What intent means in SA2 specifications will be determined by the study.

+1.2 determine any constraints, on the use and expression of intents to be processed and interpreted unambiguously by the 6G network and define the mechanisms required to support these constraints, if any.